Back to blogTips

 Remote work has exploded since 2020.
 For cross-border workers, it's both an opportunity and a regulatory minefield.
 Working from home on the French side when you're employed in Switzerland — what exactly changes?
 The short answer: potentially your taxation, social coverage, and transport budget.
 The long answer is this article.

-One day of remote work per week (20%).
+Up to 2 days of remote work per week (40%).
 Occasional days at home for personal reasons (medical appointment, delivery, transport strike).
 Remote work during partial sick leave, if your doctor authorizes it.

 What requires vigilance